frogm0uth/keyboard-firmware/kyria-rsthd-prime/docs/prime-on-the-analyzer.md

 It is possible to get lower SFU scores, but not without unbalancing the layout in some other way.
 Realistically, I don't know that SFU scores are going to get much lower than this, short of the analyzers understanding features like combos.

+Note: it's possible that the SFU scores for Prime are artificially low because of a bug in the analyzer.
+If you enter `(cod) (cod)` as the corpus, it reports no SFUs, whereas there should be four (`(` and `c` are on the same finger, `d` and `)` are on the same finger).

-Note also: the combos in this layout will reduce the actual SFUs.
+Note also: combos will reduce the actual SFUs.
 However, the same could be said for any of the other layouts, once optimized.

 ### Travel distance